Medialist/medialist-infrastructure/README.md

 # Download and provision a vm
 vagrant up

-# Update vm with KitTorrent services
+# Update vm with our roles
 ansible-playbook -i dev playbook.yml
 ```